 It is a place where you can soak up the sun on pristine beaches, trek through wild tropical mountains, ride the waves, and swim with the turtles.
 Imagine Hawaii or Tahiti but with almost no tourists.
 Now, that is my kind of heaven on earth!

 This picturesque island nation is made up of 15 tiny islands scattered across the South Pacific.
-The majority of the islands are extremely remote, and only reachable by boat – don’t let that stop you from visiting this paradise.
-Rarotonga and Aitutaki are both easy to get to, and incredibly backpacker friendly!
+The majority of the islands are extremely remote and only reachable by boat.
+However, Rarotonga and Aitutaki are both easy to get to and incredibly backpacker-friendly.

 Where to Stay in the Cook Islands – Our Top Picks

 Headed to the Cook Islands and looking for a place to stay?
 Here are our top overall recommendations for places to stay in this scenic island nation.